 Cholesterol is a fatty substance found in the blood.
 It has many important functions, including keeping cells healthy and forming different types of hormones and vitamins.
 Although the body tries to maintain cholesterol at a relatively constant level, it may become elevated, which can increase a person’s risk for heart attack and stroke.

 There are two types of cholesterol (also called lipoproteins*):

 - Low-density lipoprotein (LDL), or “bad” cholesterol, is the main cause of cholesterol buildup in arteries.
 When the blood contains too much LDL cholesterol, the cells lining our arteries may become clogged with it, leading to reduced blood flow, which may result in a heart attack or stroke.

-- High-density lipoprotein (HDL), or “good” cholesterol, helps remove fat and bad LDL cholesterol from cells and transport them back to the liver, where they are A healthy HDL-cholesterol level may protect against heart attack and stroke.
+- High-density lipoprotein (HDL), or “good” cholesterol, helps remove fat and bad LDL cholesterol from cells and transport them back to the liver, where they are eliminated.
+A healthy HDL-cholesterol level may protect against heart attack and stroke.